 Bonds and Fixed Income Instruments

 Fixed income instruments, like bonds, are securities issued by countries, municipalities or companies (corporate bonds) looking to borrow money.
 These issuers compensate their lenders (investors) by paying interest on the amount borrowed.
-Bondholders are entitled to these interest payments (called coupons) until the security reaches its maturity date.
-Upon maturity, the issuer also repays investors’ the original principal amount borrowed.
+Bondholders are entitled to interest payments, called coupons, until the security reaches its maturity date.
+Upon maturity, the issuer also repays investors the original principal amount borrowed.

 Fixed income can be an important tool for investors with expenses to cover and a desire to reduce short-term volatility.
 Bonds, bond mutual funds and bond ETFs are all simple ways to gain fixed income exposure.
 However, investing in fixed income securities comes with some unique risks:

-• Default Risk – Losing some or all of your principal is a possibility should a bond issuer fail to make interest or principal payments.
+• Default Risk – Losing some or all of your principal is a possibility if a bond issuer fails to make interest or principal payments.

 • Interest Rate Risk – Rising interest rates can cause the value of your bonds to decrease.
-That means if you needed to sell your bond in a rising-rate environment, it could be below the price you paid for it.
+That means if you needed to sell your bond in a rising-rate environment, you might receive less than the price you paid for it.

 • Reinvestment Risk – Falling rates could force you to reinvest in bonds that pay less than your original investment.
 This potentially reduces the income stream you were relying on.